Skip to main content

 Migraine and Headache Awareness Month

-WHEREAS, headache diseases are among the leading causes of disability globally, disproportionately impacting women, veterans, and historically marginalized communities; and
+WHEREAS, headache diseases are among the leading causes of disability worldwide and disproportionately impact women, veterans, and historically marginalized communities, who often face higher rates of underdiagnosis and inadequate treatment; and

-WHEREAS, all individuals living with headache diseases deserve timely and affordable access to effective treatments to improve their quality of life; and
+WHEREAS, the Commonwealth of Virginia remains committed to ensuring that all individuals living with headache diseases have equitable, timely, and affordable access to effective treatment and care to improve their quality of life;

-NOW, THEREFORE, I, Glenn Youngkin, do hereby recognize June 2025, as MIGRAINE AND HEADACHE AWARENESS MONTH in the COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all of our citizens.
+NOW, THEREFORE, I, Abigail D. Spanberger, Governor, do hereby proclaim June 2026 as MIGRAINE AND HEADACHE AWARENESS MONTH in the COMMONWEALTH OF VIRGINIA and I call this observance to the attention of all our citizens.